-When these elements are used together a patient can leave the office or clinic with a well-defined plan of care that is customized to their medical history and reduces delays for surgical services.
+When these elements are used together, a patient can leave the office or clinic with a well-defined plan of care that is customized to his/her medical history and which reduces delays for surgical services.

 Establish Baseline Data

-Measuring success of a pre-anesthesia screening program begins with tracking preventable delays and case cancellations on the day of surgery.
-Successful programs also actively monitor patient care metrics and define preventable day of surgery delays to establish baseline data.
+Measuring the success of a preanesthesia screening program begins with tracking preventable delays and case cancellations on the day of surgery.
+Successful programs also actively monitor patient care metrics and define preventable day-of-surgery delays to establish baseline data.

-It is critical that electively scheduled patient charts be complete by noon the day before surgery to ensure efficiency.
+It is critical that charts for electively scheduled patients be complete by noon the day before surgery to ensure efficiency.
 Patients that have incomplete charts represent preventable delays.
-This hinders anesthesia from reviewing the charts ahead of time.
-Escalating communication regarding incomplete charts is crucial in order to minimize the impact to the patient and prevent further case delays/reschedules.
+This hinders anesthesiology from reviewing the charts ahead of time.
+Escalating communication regarding incomplete charts is crucial in order to minimize the impact to the patient and prevent further case delays/rescheduling.

 Define what constitutes a complete chart.

-Communicate and educate specific to the performance improvement plan to improve patient care and minimize delays/cancellations in surgical services.
+Communicate and educate to improve patient care and minimize delays/cancellations in surgical services.

-Calculate percent of elective charts complete at 3-days, 2-days, and 1-day prior to the day of procedure.
+Calculate the percentage of elective charts complete at 3 days, 2 days, and 1 day prior to the day of procedure.

-Establish goal for 100% of elective charts to be complete by 12 noon the day prior to procedure.
+Establish that goal that 100% of elective charts be complete by noon the day prior to the procedure.

 Proactive Patient Care Planning for Minimizing Surgical Services Delays

-A successful pre-anesthesia plan also communicates to patients what is expected of them and where and when to get tests done.
-Before the patient leaves the office, ensure the patient file includes test results, consultation notes, patient history and physical if available or make plans to obtain these.
-This proactive planning approach keeps patient records together so preoperative telephone screening can occur seamlessly.
+A successful preanesthesia plan also communicates to patients what is expected of them and where and when to get tests done.
+Before the patient leaves the office, ensure that the patient file includes test results, consultation notes, and history and physical if available, or make plans to obtain these.
+This proactive planning approach keeps patient records together so that preoperative telephone screening can occur seamlessly.
 These combined efforts minimize preventable delays and case cancellations related to missing chart components.

 Proven Track Record of Implementing Best Approaches

-Sullivan Healthcare Consulting has implemented best approaches to pre-anesthesia screening programs in hospitals across the country.
-These programs have consistently proven the ability to minimize or eliminate preventable surgical services delays on the day of surgery.
+Sullivan Healthcare Consulting has implemented best approaches to preanesthesia screening programs in hospitals across the country.
+These programs have consistently minimized or eliminated preventable delays on the day of surgery.

-For example, our perioperative consultants recently assisted a large metropolitan hospital running 18 OR’s, where first case delays were consistently running 13% or 2.3 OR’s each morning.
-During the communication and education of the new program, preventable delays dropped to 7%, a 50% improvement.
+For example, our perioperative consultants recently assisted a large metropolitan hospital running 18 ORs where first case delays were consistently running 13%, or 2.3 ORs each morning.
+During communication and education of the new program, preventable delays dropped to 7%, a 50% improvement.
 Feedback from office staff confirmed that our protocols eliminated guesswork, streamlined their internal processes, and decreased the number of phone calls to the office for missing chart components.

-Read our case study, ‘Improving Presurgical Evaluation to Optimize the Daily Schedule’ to learn more about our approach and the value of partnering with a Sullivan Heathcare Consultant.
+Read our case study, "Improving Presurgical Evaluation to Optimize the Daily Schedule," to learn more about our approach and the value of partnering with Sullivan Healthcare Consulting.

-To learn more about how Sullivan Healthcare Consultants can help reduce preventable surgery delays, contact us today.
+To learn more about how Sullivan Healthcare Consulting can help reduce preventable surgery delays, contact us today.